Which place is cheaper, Dublin or Berlin?

 Dublin is a world class party destination.
 Temple Bar is where you'll find the greatest concentration of pubs and nightlife.
 The city is among the friendliest and most welcoming, and this is seen even in the vibe around town at night.

-Browsing through shops is a popular activity in Dublin.
+Many visitors explore the shopping areas in Dublin.
 Head to Grafton Street to see a number of brand name and local shops.
 It's a pedestrian street that is fun to wander around.

 Because of its large number of kid-friendly activities, Berlin is very family-friendly.
 The city has a number of great kid-friendly museums such as the Museum of Natural History and the Computer Games Museum.
 There's also Legoland, an impressive aquarium, and lots of parks and playgrounds to explore.